alexmarqs/zod-config/README.md

   schema: schemaConfig,
   keyMatching: 'lenient',
   adapters: envAdapter({
-    // keyMatching: 'lenient' (it can also be applied to the adapter level if you want to use a different key matching for a specific adapter)
+    // keyMatching: 'lenient' --> it can also be applied to the adapter level if you want to use a different key matching for a specific adapter
   }),
 });
 ```